 - Construction crews

 In most situations, to varying degrees, these parties have a “duty of care” they must uphold.
 When the “duty of care” has been breached and you have suffered injuries as a result of that breach, you are most likely able to file suit to recover compensation.
-For example, a business must keep its stairs in good working order.
-If you fall down damaged stairs, that business has breached its “duty of care” to you, the visitor.
+For example, a business must keep its stairs which they make available for use by the public in a safe condition. .
+If you fall down damaged stairs, assuming the business actually knew or should have known of the damage, (i.e., the damage existed for a long enough period of time that in the exercise of reasonable care it should have been inspected and addressed,) or the business actually created the damage, that business has breached its “duty of care” to you, the visitor.

 This list is not exhaustive in any sense.
 If a negligent party caused your injuries, they may be the subject of a lawsuit.
-While your personal injury lawyer will seek to hold these parties liable for your injuries or losses, they are only a part of the puzzle.
-Depending upon the facts surrounding your injury, a personal injury claim and lawsuit can name several parties at once.
+While your personal injury lawyer will seek to hold these parties liable for your injuries or losses, they may be only a part of the puzzle.
+Depending upon the facts surrounding your injury, a personal injury claim, and a lawsuit can name several parties at once.

 Other Potentially Liable Parties